 Reason #2: Women Have Different Healthcare Considerations

-If you’re going to live longer, it makes sense that you’ll end up spending more for healthcare.
+If you’re going to live longer, it makes sense that you’ll end up spending more on healthcare.
 However, not all of that larger expense is because of your increased years.

 Malito reports that women can expect to pay about 30 percent more on healthcare costs in retirement than men.
 A large piece of that is because women have a higher chance of developing a chronic illness.
 Not only that, but if your spouse predeceases you, there will be no unpaid caretaker to help you around the home.